swiftalker/tripay-payment-gateway/README.md

 );
 ```

-or you can create or add env variable in your laravel (such as laravel, codeigniter) like this
+or you can create or add env variable in your project (such as laravel, codeigniter) like this
 ```env
 TRIPAY_apiKey="DEV-xxxxx"
 TRIPAY_privateKey="khyk4-7z0vE-rII0y-PKJZR-dgFPo"